Watts-College/cpp-527-fall-2021/practice/week-01.md

 [1] "integer"
 ```

 Which case is most likely to introduce errors in your analysis?
+Explain why and present an example.